intel/SVS-Extension-for-PostgreSQL/docs/dev/BGW_LAUNCHER.md

 Both the ledger entries and the handles they point to must be allocated in a context that lives for the launcher's whole process lifetime, not in the per-pass scratch context that is freed at the end of each reconcile pass.
 A handle allocated in the scratch context would dangle after that context is freed, and the next wake would crash when it polled the handle's status.

+### The CPU grant pass

+Once per reconcile pass, after the liveness and spawn steps above, the launcher runs a separate pass that decides how many search and build threads each database gets.
+This is the mechanism behind `svs.search_num_threads`, `svs.max_search_threads_per_db`, `svs.max_total_search_threads`, and the `vamana_databases.search_num_threads`/`search_threads_reserved`/`maintenance_num_threads` overrides (see the [User Guide](../USER_GUIDE.md)).

+The pass has one pure entry point, `SvsComputeCpuGrants`, that takes the current GUC snapshot, each enabled database's resource row, the live-worker set, and any pending build-thread requests, and returns a grant for each.
+It does no catalog I/O, touches no shared memory, and reads no GUC directly; the launcher collects the inputs before calling it and applies the outputs afterward.
+This makes the calculator's output a pure function of its inputs: the same inputs always produce the same grants, whether the launcher computing them is running as a primary or a standby.

+The calculation runs in a fixed order:

+1. **Resolve each database's effective desired thread count** from its own override (or the cluster-wide default if unset).
+2. **Hold each database's reserved floor**, if one is set (`search_threads_reserved`), off the shared pool before anything else is apportioned.
+3. **Share the remaining, elastic capacity** across databases still wanting more, up to each database's own ceiling (`max_search_threads_per_db`) and the cluster-wide ceiling (`max_total_search_threads`), neither of which can push the total past `max_parallel_workers`.
+4. **Fold in pending build-thread requests** against the same `max_parallel_workers` clamp, so a build in one database cannot take capacity out of another database's reserved search floor.

+The launcher writes each changed grant back into its owning database's shared-memory control block and wakes that database's worker (for a search-grant change) or the requesting backend (for a build grant).
+Search reads its most recently published grant non-blockingly at query time; a build backend instead blocks on its own latch, waiting for the launcher to write a grant into its request slot, and fails `CREATE INDEX` if no grant arrives before a timeout rather than falling back to an ungoverned thread count.

 ---

 ## 7. Worker Crash Detection and Restart